Jackandoggy/LuciferBot/README.md

 </h1>

 <h3 align="center">
-    Telegram Group Manager Bot Written In Python Using Pyrogram.
+    Telegram Group Manager Bot Written In Python Using Pyrogram (Not Ready, Dev Mode).
 </h3>
 <h4 align="center">
     :exclamation: Please star this project before using it.